Yonle/yonle/README.md

+> *When you run my code, I want you to hack the code.*

 ## Yonle
 Self taught developer from Indonesia.
-I create random stuffs and then publishing it.
+I create random stuffs and then publishing it for everyone.

 ## Where to find me
 - Telegram: [@yonlecoder](https://t.me/yonlecoder)